Reducing VOC Emissions from Nonfumigant Pesticide Products

 Sales and use requirements for high-VOC products – The regulations include requirements for pest control dealers selling a high-VOC product for use in the San Joaquin Valley.
 The regulations also include requirements for agricultural pest control advisers and growers prior to using a high-VOC product between May 1 and October 31 in the San Joaquin Valley for the following seven crops: alfalfa, almonds, citrus, cotton, grapes, pistachios, or walnuts.
 There are no VOC requirements to sell or use low-VOC or excluded products.

-Possible use prohibitions for high-VOC products – DPR tracks VOC emissions on an annual basis based on pesticide use reports.
-If this pesticide VOC emissions inventory exceeds a specified trigger level, most uses of high-VOC products are prohibited for the seven crops during May-October in the San Joaquin Valley.
-If triggered, the high-VOC prohibitions must remain in effect for at least two years.
+Use prohibitions for high-VOC products – DPR tracks VOC emissions on an annual basis based on pesticide use reports.
+The 2013 pesticide VOC emissions inventory exceeded the specified trigger level.
+Therefore, most uses of high-VOC products are prohibited for the seven crops during May-October in the San Joaquin Valley.

 For content questions, contact: